A Quick One: Compositions and recording

-A Quick One was recorded at IBC Studios, Pye Studios, and Regent Sound in London in the fall of 1966 by co-manager and record producer Kit Lambert.
+A Quick One was recorded in the autumn of 1966, in London (at IBC Studios, Pye Studios, and Regent Sound), by record producer Kit Lambert, co-manager of the Who.
 During one of the early October sessions Chas Chandler brought Jimi Hendrix, newly arrived in London, to meet the group and seek a recommendation for amplifiers.
-Townshend suggested both Hiwatt and Marshall, only to regret having endorsed such "powerful weapons" to the unknown guitarist he had not seen play live yet.
+Townshend suggested both Hiwatt and Marshall, only to regret having endorsed such "powerful weapons" to the unknown guitarist whom he had not yet seen play live.

 The album's opening track "Run Run Run" had been demoed earlier in the year and first given to a band called the Cat, who released their version in May 1966.
 Recorded by the Who during the first week of October at IBC, it is a pounding hard rocker with a flashy, feedback-inflected guitar solo that marked an evolution in the group's sound.
 A longer stereo version from a Track Records sampler was later rediscovered and included on the 1995 expanded CD release.

 "Boris the Spider" was written after John Entwistle had been out drinking with the Rolling Stones' bassist Bill Wyman.
 They were making up funny names for animals when Entwistle came up with the title for a song.
 The next day in the studio, Townshend asked Entwistle if he had any more material for the album; John mentioned his spider idea as if he'd already written the song, only to go home that night and hurriedly compose the music in less than ten minutes, with its recording taking place on 4 October at Pye Studios.
 "Boris the Spider" quickly became Entwistle's most popular song, named by Hendrix as his favorite Who number, and was still performed decades later: in later years John often wore a spider necklace, and would have a spider web design inlaid on the body of his custom-made Alembic bass guitar (the latter is pictured on the cover of Entwistle's 1981 solo studio album Too Late the Hero).

 Keith Moon's "I Need You" was originally titled "I Need You (Like I Need a Hole in the Head)".
 Moon thought the Beatles spoke in a secret language behind his back, and this song was his way of getting back at them.
 Although Moon denied that a vocal part in the song was a John Lennon imitation, Entwistle said that, in fact, it was spoken by the group's Liverpudlian roadie "Lurch" for just that purpose.
 The line "let us come and sitar with you", complete with a raga-esque answering line, refers to George Harrison's concurrent infatuation with the Indian instrument.
 The break also features a recreation of a night out at the hip London club Scotch of St. James, with Lambert heard ordering a table for four among other sound effects including clinking glasses.
 Recorded along with "Boris the Spider" at Pye on 4 October, it is also notable for a prominent harpsichord part played by Entwistle.